 APERC completed the seventh edition of the APEC Energy Demand and Supply Outlook, which now includes projections extending to 2050.
-As with past editions, the Outlook seventh edition is comprised of two volumes: Volume I provides APEC-wide results and Volume II provides the outlook for each APEC economy.
+As with past editions, the Outlook seventh edition comprises two volumes: Volume I provides APEC-wide results, and Volume II provides the outlook for each APEC economy.
 Outlook results were disseminated to each economy during Roadshow events.
 APERC researchers have visited all 21 APEC economies since the report's release.

 Work on the eighth edition Outlook is in progress.
-Preliminary results for the baseline scenario are complete and will be sent for economy review in December 2020.
-Work will continue on the two alternative scenarios.
-Results for those scenarios will be sent for review in the second quarter of 2021.
+Preliminary results for the Reference Scenario were complete and sent for economy review in December 2020.
+Updated results for the Reference and Net Zero Scenarios will be sent for economy review in the third quarter of 2021.